Holy Fvck: Music and lyrics

 Holy Fvck is seen to be a sonic shift for Lovato, and has been described as a hard rock and pop punk album, featuring elements of heavy metal and various rock styles.
 Regarding her decision to revert to a rock-based sound, Lovato said "Back when I worked on Disney Channel, I knew I could go this hard, but it wasn't until recently that I felt like I could accomplish this sound."
 She further stated "I've had a lot of anger since coming out of treatment.
 These new songs are about taking the power back and owning my anger — something I pushed aside for years, because I thought it would make me less spiritual."

 One lyrical theme of the album was of a religious undertone, which Lovato told British Vogue "just came out in the writing process.
 I wanted to take my power back.
 I grew up in the church as a Christian, and I had some anger towards it.
 Being queer, I definitely felt like I was misunderstood."
-Lovato also referred to Holy Fvck as her most authentic album to date, and that she felt proud of her previous work but "it didn't make me happy.
+Lovato also referred to Holy Fvck as her most authentic album to date, and that she felt proud of her previous work but "it didn't make me feel very happy.
 There was always this kind of emptiness that I felt, because I was trying to be someone that I wasn't.
 Now, I identify as non-binary, so when I say, 'Would you like me better if I was still her,' it's also a reference to people wanting me to stay who they wanted me to be in their eyes."